endless-sky/endless-sky-wiki/wiki/C++-Style-Guide.md

 ## Order of declarations

-A class definition should contain the following sections (most of which will be omitted for most classes) in this order, with each section introduced by a "public:", "protected:", or "private:" marker:
+A class definition should contain the following sections (most of which will be omitted for most classes) in this order, with each section introduced by a `public:`, `protected:`, or `private:` marker:
 1. public enums and nested classes
 2. public static constants
 3. public static functions